NathanielJay/qlone/act-2.md

 _Maker World AI Scanner_ (free web-based platform)

 1. Take a high-quality video of your object, you should rotate around your object at least 3 times, at different angles.
 Make sure to complete the rotation fully before changing the camera angle.
 2. Open [Maker World AI Scanner](https://makerworld.com/en/makerlab/ai-scanner){:target="_blank"}.
-You do not need to an account to use this platform.
+You do not need an account to use this platform.
 3. Upload the video of your object using drag-and-drop or the import button.
 4.